 Take the Mensa Admission Test

-Individuals can only take a test or test battery once unless American Mensa’s Supervisory Psychologist provides an allowance for circumstantial reasons.
-Individuals who have taken all tests or test batteries and did not meet the requirement to join are encouraged to submit evidence of prior testing.
+Individuals can take a test or test battery only once, unless American Mensa’s Supervisory Psychologist provides an allowance for circumstantial reasons.
+If you’ve taken all tests or test batteries and did not meet the requirement to join, we encourage you to submit evidence of prior testing.

 Culture fair test battery

 We also offer a culture fair test battery primarily for those who do not speak English as their primary language.
 This battery of three tests is designed to measure intelligence without the influence of cultural climate, level of education or verbal fluency.
 These tests are non-verbal and require only that candidates be able to distinguish relationships in figures and shapes.
 Individuals who do not qualify via American Mensa’s primary test battery can also take the culture fair battery as a means to qualify for membership.

 Note: The culture fair test battery is given on an as needed basis, and those interested in this option should request the option specifically when scheduling a test session with local volunteers.